H. Brooke Paige: Simultaneous runs for office

 In 2014, Paige ran simultaneously for two offices, Governor and Attorney General, as a Democrat.
 He was able to run in multiple primaries because Vermont law permits candidates to run in several races simultaneously, and he believed that someone had to challenge the incumbents.
 He lost in both primaries, with incumbent Governor Peter Shumlin and incumbent Attorney General William Sorrell defeating him in their races.
-In 2016, he attempted another run for both Governor and Attorney General general again.
+In 2016, he attempted another run for both Governor and Attorney General again.
 He lost to incumbent Attorney General T. J. Donovan, and in the gubernatorial primary, he faced four other candidates and placed last.

 In August 2018, he secured six statewide nominations, running unopposed for treasurer, Secretary of State, Attorney General, and State Auditor, while defeating other Republican candidates in the U.S. Senate and House primaries.
 Despite winning the nominations, he withdrew from all but the Secretary of State race on August 24 to allow the Vermont Republican Party to name replacement candidates.
 In the general election for Secretary of State, he ran against incumbent Jim Condos, losing by a large margin.

 Run for President and continued candidacies

 In 2020, he ran for four separate offices, including for President of the United States under the Grumpy Old Patriots party.
 Out of the four races, he only withdrew from the State Treasurer race to allow Carolyn Whitney Branagan to run.
 In the Secretary of State and Attorney General races, he lost to the Democratic incumbents.
 In the presidential race, he placed sixth within the state of Vermont.
-He later claimed that Joe Biden, who won the Presidential election, had been installed as president and questioned the integrity of the election.
+He later claimed that Joe Biden, who won the presidential election, had been installed as president and questioned the integrity of the election.

 In 2022, Paige ran for four offices but withdrew from three to focus on the Secretary of State race.
 However, when the Republican Party couldn't find another candidate for State Treasurer, he was renominated for that race as well.
 He was ultimately defeated by Mike Pieciak in the State Treasurer election and by Sarah Copeland Hanzas in the Secretary of State election.
 In 2024, he ran for three offices, eventually withdrawing from the Attorney General race.
 He faced incumbent Copeland Hanzas for Secretary of State and Doug Hoffer for State Auditor, although Paige expressed that he did not want the Auditor position and would request Governor Phil Scott to appoint Linda Joy Sullivan in his place if he won that race.